Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 historical trends of space usage, CPU usage, and almost anything else.
 The three components make up the "TIG Stack", where Telegraf collects the data, InfluxDB stores the data in a kind of database, and Grafana produces the graphs and alerts.

-This guide will explain how to setup the TIG Stack on your NAS running [TrueNAS SCALE](https://www.truenas.com/truenas-scale/).
+This guide will explain how to setup the TIG Stack on your NAS running [TrueNAS Community Edition (SCALE)](https://www.truenas.com/truenas-community-edition/).
 This is how I run all three apps on my [Beelink ME Mini](https://www.bee-link.com/products/beelink-me-mini-n150) NAS.
 As of this writing I'm running TrueNAS SCALE 25.04.1 (Fangtooth).
 The scope of this guide is to implement homelab-tier monitoring on a single node.